ornl-ssd/cpp-novice/_episodes/17-classes1.md

 </form>
 <br>

-The members `width` and `height` have private access as no access specifier was used.
-By declaring them private, access from outside the class is not allowed.
+The members `width` and `height` have `private` access, so access from outside the class is not allowed.
 Instead, we have defined a member function `set_values` to set the values for those members within the object.
 The rest of the program does not need to have direct access to these members, and controlling access to data members in this way is a very important aspect of object oriented programming.

-Notice that the definition of the member function `area` has been included directly within the definition of class `Rectangle` given its
+Notice that the definition of the member function `area` has been included directly within the definition of class `Rectangle` given its simplicity.
-simplicity.

 The `set_values` member function is more complicated, so only its prototype is declared within the class.
 The actual definition of `set_values` is outside the class, and uses the scope operator `::` to indicate that the function being defined is a member of the class `Rectangle` and not a regular non-member function.
 This grants exactly the same scope properties to the function, as if the definition was directly included within the class.
-This allows the function to have access to the variables `width` and `height`, even though they are declared as private members of class.
+This allows the function to have access to the variables `width` and `height`, even though they are declared as `private` members of class.

 The most important property of a class is that it is a type, and as such, we can declare multiple objects of this type in the same way we can declare multiple variables of type `int`.
 Let's declare two `Rectangle` objects instead of one: